thosgood/sga/README.md

 ### VIIb.
 Infinitesimal study of group schemes

 ## 3-2.
-Group schemes II: Multiplicative groups, and structure of general group schemes
+Group schemes II: Groups of multiplicative type, and structure of general group schemes

 ### VIII.
 Diagonalisable groups

 ### IX.
-Multiplicative groups: homomorphisms to a group scheme
+Groups of multiplicative type: homomorphisms to a group scheme

-### X. Characterisation and classification of multiplicative groups
+### X. Characterisation and classification of group of multiplicative types

 ### XI.
 Representability criteria.
 Applications to multiplicative subgroups of affine group schemes